-If you have not sought medical attention and you've suffered a work-related psychological injury, the WCB may arrange for psychological treatment.
+If you have not consulted with a psychologist or psychiatrist and you've suffered a psychological injury from a traumatic event at work, the WCB may arrange for psychological treatment.
 This can include:

 - A mental health assessment to help determine a diagnosis. - Psychological counselling with an accredited psychologist. - A mental health program that involves counselling and an exercise program.